Alexander Stewart (minister): Early life and education

 Alexander Stewart was the son of Alexander Stewart, Church of Scotland minister at Moulin, Perthshire and he was born at the manse in Moulin, on 25 September 1794.
+At the age of four his mother died, and he and his sister went on to live with a new stepmother and eight younger siblings.

-He was educated in the Moulin Parish School, and thereafter at the Tain Academy.
-Subsequently, he became a student of King's College, Old Aberdeen, where he continued for two sessions.
+Stewart was educated in the Moulin Parish School, and thereafter at the Tain Academy.
+Subsequently, he became a student of King's College, Aberdeen, where he continued for two sessions.
 Then, being considered sufficiently educated for entering on the business of life in the line chosen for him, he first became a clerk in a house at Perth, and thereafter in a house in London.
 While in London, he attended the ministry of Mr George Clayton, under whose ministry he is reported to have been influenced.
 Stewart decided to study for the ministry of the church while in London.

-Stewart's paternal aunt was a resident in Glasgow, so he came there, and was enrolled a student Glagow University.
-During his course there, he sought no distinction, but shrank instinctively, from any notice of a public kind which at any time was taken of him.
+Stewart's paternal aunt was a resident in Glasgow, so he travelled there, and was enrolled as a student at the University of Glasgow.
+During his course there he sought no distinction, but shrank instinctively, from any notice of a public kind which at any time was taken of him.
 In the Divinity Hall, as a student with Dr M'Gill, he was more especially noticed.

 From the date of his first appearance in the pulpit, he became eminent as a preacher.
 The attention of the first ministers of his time was attracted to him.
 It was well known by his contemporaries that Thomas Chalmers, after hearing him, was so impressed with his preaching, that he used every influence with him to gain his consent to be nominated as his successor in the church and parish of St John's, Glasgow, from which he was about, himself, to be removed to the Moral Philosophy Chair, St Andrews.